Rahulsaini012/jungle-game/README.md

                  press 1 game continue
                  press 2 for exit
 enter number: 1
-🖼️ Screenshots

-🤝 Contributions
+##🤝Contributions
 Contributions, issues, and feature requests are welcome!
 Feel free to:

 Fork the repository

 Create a new branch

 Submit a pull request

 📜 License

 This project is licensed under the MIT License.
 See the LICENSE file for details.

-❤️ Acknowledgments
+##❤️Acknowledgments

 Inspired by the adventurous spirit of the jungle!

 Thank you for playing and supporting this project!
-🌟 Play Jungle Game Now!
-markdown
-Copy code

 ### Notes:
-- Replace `https://github.com/your-username/jungle-game` with your repository link.
+- Replace : https://github.com/your-username/jungle-game` with your repository link.
-- Include an actual screenshot under the `Screenshots` section.
-- Add a `LICENSE` file if applicable.
+-gmail : pb65rahulsaini@gmail.com
+-linkdin: